 Prevent Return Fraud

-One of the most prevalent nuisances that internet-based companies have to deal with is return fraud.
+Return fraud is one of the most prevalent nuisances that internet-based companies have to deal with.
 Return fraud is when a customer buys a product with no intention of keeping it and instead plans on returning it after use for a refund.
-It can be difficult to know how to combat this without disappointing your customers, so you need to take either a gentler or firmer approach than you may want to.
+Knowing how to combat this without disappointing your customers can be difficult, so you need to take a gentler or firmer approach than you may want.
 Here are six ways to prevent an influx of customers who want to deceive you by regularly committing return fraud to cost you money.

 1. Update Your Return Policy